In this post we’ll be performing a walk-through of the installation of lnd,

 less verbose but will still expose in detail the daemon’s actions.

-command is provided in order to allow users to dynamically
+The debuglevel command is provided in order to allow users to dynamically

-.
+tune the logging verbosity of lnd.
 The command can either target a coarse

 grained logging level: